mrdolliver/mrdolliver.github.io/index.md

 Welcome to my professional portfolio website.

-I’m a **Technical Training Manager**, **Documentation Specialist**, and **Learning Systems Developer** with over 20 years of experience transforming complex technology into accessible, effective training.
+I’m a **Technical Training Manager**, **Documentation Specialist**, and **Learning Systems Architect** with over 20 years of experience transforming complex technology into accessible, effective training.

 ---